WOLF CREEK WHIPS

 I’m Rachel McCollough of Wolf Creek Whips.
 I have been building whips by hand completely for several years now.
 I learned much of what I know by studying others’ work and gaining a HUGE amount of learning from their teaching at Whip Basics The Forum, a community started and operated by a dear friend of mine, Robert Amper.
 I have had the great opportunity to have whips reviewed by Robby professionally.
 Robby is the producer of the Whip Basics dvd series.
 I have been blessed to gain close friendship and detailed learning from some of the finest whipmakers in the world.
 Giovanni Celeste, Simon Martin, Mark Elloitt, Roy Partin, Tyler Blake, Matt Galizia, Jessie Edwards, Ben Varsek, Jyri Havari, Jeff Roseborough, Glen Denholm.
 There are several friends I have not mentioned that also make whips and some who do not that have been integral to both my learning and quality of life since.
 Bernie Wojcicki also has had a very strong influence on my work, as has the research on the Florida Cracker Cow Whip.
 I have learned a lot from repairing local cow whips.
 I am primarily a cow whip maker, and my whole whipmaking style is based majorly on the classical type of Florida Cracker Cow Whip.

 I started Emergency Medical Technician school in 2017.
 I was around 36 years old and had never sat in a classroom as I am homeschooled.
 I progressed to Paramedic in 2018, graduating and gaining my NRP in September of 2019.
-I have continued working as a Paramedic and have made it half way through nursing school.
-When that is complete I will be ready to test to be an RN.
+I have continued working as a Paramedic and now a Registered Nurse.

 Nothing I have done could be accomplished without each person who has contributed to my life as family and friends do, even when they don’t even know they have impacted another in a significant way.
 My husband Lonnie has been a farrier, farmer, dog trainer, and firefighter.
 He has been a constant support for over 22 years.
 Our two grown sons, Garret and Hagen, have always assisted with dishes, laundry and other chores as well as helping in any endeavor we have undertaken.